Healing the Generations 2026:

 -

 Nelba Márquez-Greene is a licensed Marriage and Family Therapist and founder of This Grieving Life, specializing in grief, trauma, and healing after loss.
 She speaks from both clinical and survivor perspectives on how communities respond to mass tragedy and rebuild hope.
+Nelba will be presenting with her son and Sandy Hook survivor, Isaiah Márquez-Greene.

 Workshop: Community Response to Grief